murilofarias/sharedpay/README.md

 1. First the user, the one that will register the bill, needs to be registered in the system, so to do that the endpoint "POST /users" must be called with the user information.

 2. The user now needs to add some credit to his user account.
-This part is only simulated, you can add any value of credit you would like calling the enpoint "PUT /users/{id}/add-credit".
+This part is only simulated, you can add any value of credit you would like calling the endpoint "PUT /users/{id}/add-credit".
 If you are not sure about the id, you can check in "GET /users" that returns the list of all users.

 3.
 * With sufficient credit, the user can register a reasonable bill by "POST /bills".